pluralsh/bootstrap/README.md

   - ${app}/ - submodule for individual app's terraform
 ```

-You're free to extend this as you'd like, although if you use the plural marketplace that structure will be expected.
-You can also deploy services w/ manifests in other repos, this is meant to serve as a base to define the core infrastructure and get you started in a sane way.
+You're free to extend this as you'd like, although if you use the Plural marketplace that structure will be expected.
+You can also deploy services with manifests from other repositories.
+This repository aims to define core infrastructure and get you started in a solid, maintainable way.

 ## Using the Plural Catalog

+The Plural Catalog operationalizes common Kubernetes infrastructure operations via a service catalog, synced through `bootstrap/catalogs.yaml`.

+For example, setting up a new Kubernetes fleet can be done as follows:

+1. Go to {your-console-url}/self-service/catalogs, and click the `infra` catalog.
+2. Choose the `cluster-fleet-creator` PR automation and provide the necessary values.
+3. Click create PR with a descriptive branch name.
+Once merged, this will set up dev and prod clusters using the networking defined by the core-infra stack.

+Other useful self-service setups in the catalog include:

+* Data infrastructure (dagster, airbyte, mlflow).
+* Security tooling (trivy operator, opa gatekeeper).
+* DevOps tools (elasticsearch log aggregation, victoriametrics scale-out prometheus, grafana, etc.).

 Many of the common operations you'll need to do to manage your kubernetes infrastructure have all been operationalized as part of the service catalog that's synced via `bootstrap/catalogs.yaml`.
 A decent example here would be setting up a new kubernetes fleet, which you can do with the following: